 - Reducing or stopping the formation of new cholesterol plaques on the artery walls

 - Reducing existing cholesterol plaques on the artery walls and widening the arteries

 - Preventing the rupture of cholesterol plaques, which initiates blood clot formation and blocks blood vessels

 - Decreasing the risk of peripheral artery disease

-The same measures that decrease narrowing in coronary arteries also may benefit the carotid and cerebral arteries (arteries that deliver blood to the brain) as well as the femoral arteries that supplies blood to the legs.
+The same measures that decrease narrowing in coronary arteries also may benefit the large arteries in the neck and brain (carotid and cerebral arteries) as well as the femoral arteries that supply blood to the legs.